digital-shephard/HopiumBot/docs/API_INTEGRATION_GUIDE.md

 - **Frontend**: Populate dropdown menus with available symbols
 - **Validation**: Check if a symbol is supported before subscribing
 - **Dynamic UI**: Build charts/widgets for all supported symbols
-- **Security**: Requires authentication to prevent abuse and rate limiting

 **TypeScript Interface**:
 ```typescript